Welcome to POTAPAUG AUDUBON SOCIETY.

 Palm Coast, Florida 32142-2249

 In your check memo section, please indicate “For Audubon Membership ($7.50 for Magazine).”
-To be part of Potapaug Audubon use our chapter code, D60.
+If you are in one of the towns listed above you will automatically be assigned to Potapaug.
+If you want to be a part of Potapaug Audubon and live in towns other than those in our area use our chapter code, D60 when signing up.

 - Join by Phone.
 Call the Audubon membership call center at